Cutting Crew

 Cutting Crew are an English rock band formed in London in 1985 by lead vocalist Nick Van Eede and guitarist Kevin MacMichael.
-The group achieved international success with their 1986 debut single, "(I Just) Died in Your Arms", which reached number one in the United States and charted highly worldwide.
+The group achieved international success with their 1986 debut single, "(I Just) Died in Your Arms", which reached No. 1 in the United States and charted highly worldwide.
 Their debut album, Broadcast (1986), produced several other singles, including "I've Been in Love Before", which also reached the U.S. Top 10, and earned them a Grammy nomination for Best New Artist in 1987.
 Despite lineup changes and a hiatus in the 1990s, Van Eede revived the band in the 2000s, releasing new material and touring under the Cutting Crew name.
 Known for their polished production and melodic rock sound, the band has maintained a dedicated following and continues to be recognized for their contributions to 1980s pop and rock music.

 History

 1985–1986: Formation

 While still in his teens, Nick Van Eede (born Nicholas Eede) recorded a few UK solo singles in the late 1970s.
 Later, he was in the band the Drivers, which found success in Canada, particularly with their 1982 single "Tears on Your Anorak".
 While touring Canada, the Drivers had a support band called Fast Forward, whose line-up included guitarist Kevin MacMichael.
 Van Eede was so impressed with MacMichael's guitar playing that he asked him to form a new band with him.
 The Drivers broke up in 1984, but MacMichael continued to tour with Fast Forward.
 In 1985, MacMichael survived an accident when his tour bus drove off the side of a mountain, and he relocated to London, England to join forces with Van Eede.
 Initially, the two made demos before bassist Colin Farley and drummer Martin "Frosty" Beedle joined in 1986.
 They named the band "Cutting Crew" after a comment by Queen, who were once asked why they were not touring, and they replied, "We're a cutting crew", meaning they were only cutting records in the studio.

-Having assembled the band, they invited representatives from various labels to a London recording studio to showcase the crew, and they were later signed by Siren Records, which was part of Virgin Records.
+Having assembled the band, they invited representatives from various labels to a London recording studio to showcase the group, and they were later signed by Siren Records, which was part of Virgin Records.
+David Fuller was an unofficial photographer for the group and in 1985 accompanied them on tour with his second wife Sally.